 It is important to note that in the same study done by Moz in 2017, reviews were the 5th ranking factor and one year later it grew to the 3rd.
 Reviews are continuing to grow in importance to both consumers and to Google.
 This study shows that reviews are even more important than posting on your social media platforms when it comes to rankings in Google searches.

 Many people are quick to grow their social media presence and increase their engagement on these platforms.
 While this is a great thing for any business, they don’t realize that reviews are more important to Google and other search engines.
-By spending a little time working to generate more reviews, they could increase their visibility and reach more people.
+By spending a little time working to generate more reviews, they could increase their web engagement and reach more people.

 Before the internet, people used to find and trust businesses based on what their friends and family recommended.
 Now, instead of asking their friends and family, they ask Google.